['Air Programs']

 (f) For any provisions in this part that depend on the number of axles on a vehicle, include lift axles or any other installed axles that can be used to carry the vehicle's weight while in motion.

-(g) The standards and other provisions of this part apply to specific vehicle service classes as follows:
+(g) The provisions of this part relating to NHTSA's fuel efficiency program under 49 CFR part 535 apply to specific vehicle service classes as follows:

 (1) Tractors are divided based on GVWR into Class 7 tractors and Class 8 tractors.
 Where provisions of this part apply to both tractors and vocational vehicles, Class 7 tractors are considered “Medium HDV” and Class 8 tractors are considered “Heavy HDV”.
 This paragraph (g)(1) applies for hybrid and non-hybrid vehicles.